evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 ### Onboard Charger

-The standard onboard charger supports up to 6.6 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 41 minutes using a home charging setup.
-For faster charging, you can opt for an optional onboard charger that supports up to 11 kW.
-With this upgrade, you can achieve a full charge from 0 to 100% in just about 5 hours and 49 minutes at home.
+The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 49 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/lexus/rz/rz_300e/charging_1_st.jpg" title="Lexus RZ 300e" width="3000" height="1999"  >}}